Best starting classes to use in Elden Ring

 Best starting ranged classes to use in Elden Ring

 There are quite a few ranged options in Elden Ring, with several weapons and Sorceries that allow you to deal damage from a distance without having to get up too close.
-You will likely have to sacrifice some HP or Strength, but you can also build hybrid setups later on.
+You’ll likely have to sacrifice some HP or Strength, but you can also build hybrid setups later on.
+The Astrologer and Prisoner make great use of Sorceries, the Bandit is a fantastic Bow start, and the Prophet offers Faith-users a large bump to their main stat.

 Astrologer